Computably totally disconnected locally compact groups: Introduction

 \subsection{Computable presentations of t.d.l.c.\ groups}

-We aim at a robust definition of the class of t.d.l.c.\ groups with a computable presentation.
+We aim at a robust definition of the class of (countably based) t.d.l.c.\ groups with a computable presentation.
 We want this class to have good algorithmic closure properties, and also ask that our definition extend the existing definitions for discrete, and for profinite groups.
-We provide several types of computable presentations, which will turn out to be equivalent.
+We provide three types of computable presentations: type $S$ and the more general type $B$ are based on computation with approximations, while the separate type $M$ is based on a reduction to countable structures via a duality.
+They will all turn out to be equivalent: a t.d.l.c.\ group has a computable presentation of one type iff it has one of the other type.
+The equivalences are algorithmically uniform.

 \emph{Type S} (for ``symmetric group") is based on the fact that each t.d.l.c.\ group $G$ is isomorphic to a closed subgroup of $\S$.
-We represent such subgroups by subtrees of $\NN^*$ in a certain way (to be described below).
+We represent such subgroups by subtrees of~$\NN^*$ in a particular way to be described below.
 We impose algorithmic conditions on the tree to define when the presentation is computable.
 This approach is consistent with earlier work~\cite{Greenberg.Melnikov.etal:18} on computable subgroups of $S_\infty$.